|Height:||10 to 12 inches|

 That said, they are obligate carnivores, just like other cats.
 Therefore, they should be fed a diet high in meat and other animal products.
 However, small amounts of fruits and veggies can be helpful in their diet too.

 Cats are less effective at digesting large amounts of carbohydrates, so grains and carb-heavy foods should be avoided.

 Of course, be sure to feed your feline a diet that is appropriate for their life stage.
-If they are a kitten, they should be fed a kitten cat food.
-This proper feeding ensures that they grow appropriately into adulthood, since kittens need particular vitamins and minerals to thrive.
+If they are kittens, they should be fed kitten food.
+This proper feeding ensures that they grow appropriately into adulthood since kittens need particular vitamins and minerals to thrive.